digidem/mapeo-core/README.md

 Valid `opts` options include:

-* `opts.projectKey` (string or Buffer): **required**.
-A `projectKey` must be a 32-byte buffer or a string hex encoding of a 32-byte buffer.
+* `opts.projectKey` (string or Buffer): A `projectKey` must be a 32-byte buffer or a string hex encoding of a 32-byte buffer.
 This controls sync encryption, and ensures that this peer will swarm only with peers that have also passed in the same `projectKey`.
+If one is not provided, a default will be used that enables any other instance of mapeo-core also using the default key to find each other.
 * `opts.deviceType` (string): one of `{'desktop', 'mobile'}`.
 This affects how sync works.
 Mobile peers will not receive full-resolution media from other devices, but share them *to* desktop devices.
 * `opts.internetDiscovery` (boolean): set to `true` if you want to discover peers on the internet.
 Otherwise only local network peers will be sought after.